sinsinkun/raylib-eav/README.md

-## Basic parameters for starting a raylib project in vscode on windows
+## Raylib EAV

+EAV db system setup with sqlite3, and raylib for GUI.

 ## Installation (with MSYS2)
 - Go through setup process to get mingw compiler working with VSCode (https://code.visualstudio.com/docs/languages/cpp)
 - Search for raylib package in mingw repository `pacman -Ss raylib`
 - Copy package name that matches g++ version (default is ucrt64)
 - Install package with `pacman -S {...}`
+- create an empty "main.db" file in the root folder
-- (FYI: `-lraylib` flag was added to tasks.json manually)
+- (FYI: `-lraylib -lsqlite3` flag was added to tasks.json manually)

 ## Release
 - This is for compiling a release version of the project, packaging dependencies into the .exe